QuirkShark/ProFake/README.md

 # ProFake
-official code for 'ProFake: Detecting Deepfakes in the Wild against Quality Degradation with Progressive Quality-adaptive Learning''
+Official code for 'ProFake: Detecting Deepfakes in the Wild against Quality Degradation with Progressive Quality-adaptive Learning''

 ## Robust Deepfake Detection to Combat Degraded Deepfakes in Real-world